WildlifeDatasets/wildlife-tools/README.md

 </br>

 # Introduction
 The `wildlife-tools` library offers a simple interface for various tasks in the Wildlife Re-Identification domain.
 It covers use cases such as training, feature extraction, similarity calculation, image retrieval, and classification.
 It complements the `wildlife-datasets` library, which acts as dataset repository.
-All datasets there can be used in combination with `WildlifeDataset` component, which serves for loading extracting images and image tensors other tasks.

 More information can be found in [Documentation](https://wildlifedatasets.github.io/wildlife-tools/)